Working Through the Financial Impact of Natural Disasters

 - Contact disasterassistance.gov, local and state agencies as well as nonprofit organizations for assistance.
 Federal Emergency Management Agency (FEMA), American Red Cross, United Way, Salvation Army, Veteran Affairs and local food banks may provide needed services.

 - Be extra careful.
 Watch out for scams and fraud, which are an unfortunate part of disaster recovery.

 - Contact your landlord, credit card and mortgage companies, and other creditors to request hardship assistance.
-If the disaster, such as a catastrophic weather event, fire, or even an ongoing pandemic, affects your ability to make debt or housing payments on time, your creditors may offer forbearance, payment deferral, payment plans or waived fees.
+If the disaster, such as a catastrophic weather event, affects your ability to make debt or housing payments on time, your creditors may offer forbearance, payment deferral, payment plans or waived fees.
 GreenPath counselors can join the call with your loan servicers and help you sort out the terms.

 - Call your utility companies immediately, if you cannot live in your home due to damage.
 Utilities can put a stop hold on billing if you are not living in the home or not receiving utility services.
 By connecting with utility companies, you can ask about available relief programs and hardship assistance.

 Having a national nonprofit resource like GreenPath is critical during a time of challenge.
 We listen with respect, offer advice and information, and suggest options that could help you meet your needs.